davestewart/outliner/README.md

 npm install @davestewart/outliner --save-dev
 ```

-Then, add an entry to your project's `package.json` scripts, e.g.:
+Then, add a script entry to your project's `package.json`, e.g.:

 ```json
 {